History of SACO Foods

-Once the Sannas had entered the baking sector with SACO Cultured Buttermilk Blend, they delivered other innovative products for home cooks: SACO Premium Cocoa, SACO Real Semi-Sweet Chocolate CHUNKS, and, just for the fun of it, SACO Dolci frutta hard chocolate shell for strawberries and other fresh fruit.
-Dolci frutta made it a snap for home chefs to dazzle their families and friends with chocolate-covered confections.
+Once the Sannas had entered the baking sector with SACO Cultured Buttermilk Blend, they delivered other innovative products for home cooks: SACO Premium Cocoa and SACO Real Semi-Sweet Chocolate CHUNKS.

 The Chocolate Business

 Now that SACO Foods was in the chocolate business, a berry good idea popped into their minds; an idea to develop a chocolate especially formulated for creating chocolate dipped strawberries.
-Ta Da! was born; the first hard chocolate shell for coating strawberries... and cherries, and dried apricots, and star fruit, and orange slices, and mandarin sections, and bananas, and dried pears, and kiwi, and dried prunes (yes prunes!), and grapes, and nuts, and..., and..., and...!!!
-You get the picture!
+Ta Da!
+Dolci Frutta was born: the first hard chocolate shell for coating strawberries… and cherries, and dried apricots, and star fruit, and orange slices, and bananas, and dried pears, and kiwi, and prunes, and nuts, and…, and…, and… You get the picture!

 New Packaging Facility and Warehouse